 In addition, awarded Offerer(s) will be required to meet all the security requirements in the attached model contract.
 Indicate your acceptance of these requirements.

-2.16.1 CLOUD PROJCTS
+2.16.1 CLOUD PROJECTS

 Network Security.
 Contractor agrees at all times to maintain network security that at a minimum includes network firewall provisioning, intrusion detection, and regular (two or more annually) third party vulnerability assessments.
 Likewise, Contractor agrees to maintain network security that conforms to generally recognized industry standards and best practices that Contractor then applies to its own network.